markbolhuis/hideizo/README.md

 There are also some hidden settings not exposed in either the OSD or the Screen InStyle software such as OSD menu locking and a debug mode.

-For the full list of features currently understood see the values in `eizo.h`.
+For the full list of features currently understood see the usage values in the wiki.

 Building and running
 --------------------